 Kombucha or Sauerkraut

-Fermented foods like kombucha or sauerkraut contain beneficial probiotics that nourish the digestive tract.
+Fermented foods like kombucha or sauerkraut contain beneficial probiotics that nourish the digestive tract and the gut microbiome.
 Evidence indicates that probiotics can help protect the stomach lining and prevent regurgitation.
 Learn how to make your own kombucha at home – it’s very easy to do!

 By incorporating some of these foods for acid reflux, we hope that you are able to experience some relief and deliciousness at the same time!